-Super Bowl 51 Odds: Patriots Vs. Falcons Early Odds Favor New England To Win Second Title in Three Years
+Super Bowl 51 Odds: Patriots Vs. Falcons Early Odds Favor New England To Win Second Title In Three Years

 According to a CBS Sports report, Atlanta jumped all over the Green Bay Packers right from the get go and never looked back as they rolled to the 44-21 win.

-Matt Ryan, Julio Jones and the entire Falcons offense teamed up and took control of this NFC title match-up from the opening drive of the game as they executed a dominant playoff performance.
+Matt Ryan, Julio Jones, and the entire Falcons offense teamed up and took control of this NFC title match-up from the opening drive of the game as they executed a dominant playoff performance.

 In the final game at the Georgia Dome, “Matty Ice” was serenaded with the chants ”MVP!
 MVP!
 MVP!” several times during the game as he looked like a man playing against boys in the battle for the NFC title.